reaxis/ants/README.md

 - don't deposit pheromones on nest
 - remove println()'s in favor of drawing text on screen
 - draw shortest route as function of time (see the convergence emerge!)
-- get it to github
 - get it to p5js
 - UI library to tweak algorithm variables during runtime
   - <http://www.sojamo.de/libraries/controlP5/>
   - be able to draw (add/erase) terrain during runtime
   - be able to erase pheromones?
-- move grid/terrain into its own class (Terrain)
-- move colony into its own class (Colony)
-  - pass Terrain reference to Colony
 - remove ant movement loops due to diagonal crossing
 - do something interesting with drawing of ant trails/memory